 2002: Shot a photograph every day of the year, on film, and from that created the 365 Project .
 Created the Big Bright Yellow Sun .
 Spent an inordinate amount of time backstage at raves, ostensibly VJing, though often otherwise occupied counting sheep .
 Put a VHS tape in the mail containing two self-made fan videos for KMFDM.
 Was shocked and thrilled to receive a call from Sascha Konietzko himself, asking if the videos could be added to their website.
 Eventually schmoozed and cajoled and begged my way in as their touring VJ and video director.

 2000: Began my VJ career at Club Contour’s “Mannequin Night.”
-As I was not yet 21, kept a printed copy of Washington State law RCW 66.44.316 and 66.44.318 in my pocket at all times, which permits “professional musicians” to perform their duties in an alcohol-serving establishment.
-Everybody involved tenuously agreed that being a VJ was “close enough” to a professional musician so as to allow me to skulk into the club each week with an armful of VHS tape decks, a questionable selection of arcane videos, and cheap Radio Shack switchers.
+As I was not yet 21, kept a printed copy of Washington State law in my pocket at all times, which permits “professional musicians” to perform their duties in an alcohol-serving establishment.
+Everybody involved tenuously agreed that being a VJ was “close enough” to a professional musician so as to allow me to skulk into the club each week with an armful of VHS tape decks, a questionable selection of arcane videos, and a battery of cheap plastic Radio Shack switchers.

 1999: Produced & directed the Senior Class Video at the end of high school.
-Embarked on the brilliant collegiate decision to pursue two 2-year degrees instead of one 4-year degree.
+Embarked on the brilliant collegiate peregrination to pursue two 2-year degrees instead of one 4-year degree.

 1998: Climbed a tree looking for “the shot” during a summer school film production.
 Fell out of the tree, which resulted in a broken back, cracked skull, and contrecoup contusion.
 Spent the summer cooped up indoors in a TLSO back brace and learned how to edit video.
 Occasionally spirited away and challenged unsuspecting passersby to “punch me in the chest as hard as you can” – good for a laugh as the TLSO brace is rock hard.
 Amusing except when your opponent and their half-dozen friends elicit the ruse and decide retributive justice sounds like a fun next game.
 Founded Punch Drunk Productions.